Faculty and Staff Travel Policies

 Northwestern also strongly recommends that all travel for university purposes be booked through a preferred provider.
 Advantages associated with these services include direct billing via chart string, discounted air and hotel fares and traveler assistance when plans change.

 - Export Controls / International Compliance

 Faculty or staff who provide or manage funds in support of international travel or serve in an advisory capacity for students engaging in other types of international travel, including research, conference attendance, performance, competition or service / volunteering, should review the applicable policies and resources below.
 If you are unsure about whether the travel is university-sponsored, read the definitions for undergraduates and graduate students.

-- Undergraduate advising: Review the Undergraduate international travel policy and consult the “restricted travel” list.
-Also review the pre-departure requirements as you will be expected to assist in monitoring compliance and assist with applications for Travel Permission to higher-risk destinations.
+- Undergraduate advising: Review the Undergraduate international travel policy and information on Northwestern's International Travel Registry as you will be expected to assist in monitoring compliance and assist with applications for Travel Permission to higher-risk destinations.

 Northwestern strongly encourages schools, units and departments that fund independent international travel to tie disbursement or reimbursement to proof of enrollment in the International Travel Registry (ITR).

 Note that students traveling as part of a group will be invited to engage with the ITR once a Trip Leader creates the trip.
 Only independent travelers “self-enroll.”

 The OGSS also offers periodic “First Responder Training” training for those who do not travel, but may be the recipient of communications regarding an emergency need abroad.
 Register for an upcoming session through the OGSS Events webpage.